 How Treatment Works

-To offer comprehensive treatment, we must have information about you.
+To offer comprehensive treatment, and offer the best chance of success, we must have information about you.

-We’ll start with a detailed interview/history, establish your chief complaint, secondary complaints (there usually is), length of time that you have had the symptoms, your general stress levels, activity levels, medical issues, allergies and other pertinent information.
+We’ll start with a detailed interview/history, establish your chief complaint, secondary complaints (there usually is), length of time that you have had the symptoms, medical diagnosis of your case, what therapies you may have already tried, your general stress levels, activity levels, medical issues, current medications, allergies, contraindications, and other pertinent information.
 This interview is part of your ≥ 90 minute initial appointment.

 We treat everyone (young/elderly, athletic/ or not-so-athletic, women/men), who suffers with chronic pain or other symptoms related to TrPs.